 The Research Shop does not need to advertise but receives research requests directly from community organisations, including NGOs and social service providers as well as other grassroots organisations.
 In some cases, this involves a group of community organisations coming together with a shared identified need.
 Relationships with community organisations are often developed via personal contacts.
 For example, many of the students and CESI staff members sit on the boards of various community initiatives, task forces and community health centres, giving them in depth insights into community needs.

 CESI also organises an annual engagement event aimed at bringing together representatives of community organisations to explore ways of enhancing their community-university partnerships as well as showcasing existing research projects.
 Held in public spaces, such as shopping centres, they provide an opportunity to raise awareness of their activities.
 This process has previously resulted in new enquiries.

-Projects in the Research Shop are undertaken by a small team of intern students, supervised and mentored by Project Managers, all under the supervision of the Research Shop Coordinator.
-The Intern Programme has developed over time into a robust model with clear project planning structures and methodologies for scoping projects.
+Projects in the Research Shop are undertaken by a small team of student research assistants, supervised and mentored by Project Managers, all under the supervision of the Research Shop Coordinator.
+The programme has developed over time into a robust model with clear project planning structures and methodologies for scoping projects.
 For each project, a work plan is developed involving the community partner, students and Research Shop Coordinator, to agree the timeline, deliverables and responsibilities.

 Research projects must be based on engagement and reciprocity.
 CESI stresses that they do not offer a service and they will turn projects down if they do not meet these two key principles.

 The Research Shop’s main focus is on social science methodology and issues around the environment, poverty alleviation, food security, social justice and inclusion.
 However, the topics of research are diverse and reflect the applied research and knowledge needs of all their partners.